Creating shared value

 Helping improve the quality of life in the communities where we live and work is an important goal for ConocoPhillips and our employees.
 We work with stakeholders to identify and support programs and opportunities that will make a difference in communities.

-We have maintained a focus on two signature programs for over 10 years: Science, technology, engineering and mathematics (STEM) education in Houston, Texas, and species and habitat conservation globally.
+We have maintained a focus on two signature programs for over 10 years: STEM education in Houston, Texas, and species and habitat conservation globally.

 The strategic alignment between ConocoPhillips and our STEM program recognizes that math remains key to academic and career success and core to our work.
 Since the launch of the Houston Signature Program, more than $30 million1 has been invested in math education to support programs designed to enhance teacher development and improve student performance.
-Programs include Rice University’s Applied Math Program (AMP!), United Way Mastering Algebra Together Houston (M.A.T.H.) and the Houston Texan’s TORO’s Math Drills.
+In 2024, we partnered with the University of Houston to launch the new ConocoPhillips STEM Zone to engage K-12th grade students in the STEM fields through athletics and sports.
+We also continued our program support for Rice University’s Applied Math Program (AMP!), United Way Mastering Algebra Together Houston (M.A.T.H.) and the Houston Texans TORO’s Math Drills.

-For our conservation program, working with strategic partners such as the National Fish & Wildlife Foundation, Pheasants Forever, Migratory Bird Joint Ventures, Ducks Unlimited, Yellowstone Forever and the Smithsonian Migratory Bird Project, ConocoPhillips has contributed toward the collaborative conservation, restoration and improvement of more than 20 million acres, tracked 400 bird migration routes and supported more than 40 scientific discoveries.
+For our conservation program, working with strategic partners such as Ducks Unlimited, Smithsonian Institution, Yellowstone Forever, Pheasants Forever, Migratory Bird Joint Ventures and the National Fish & Wildlife Foundation, ConocoPhillips has contributed toward the collaborative conservation, restoration and improvement of more than 20 million acres, tracked 400 bird migration routes and supported more than 40 scientific discoveries.
+Read more on our website.

 ConocoPhillips recognizes that our employees are often the company’s best liaison with the communities where we operate.
 Therefore, we encourage and support their involvement in local charitable activities through our Matching Gifts, Volunteer Grants and United Way workplace giving programs.
-In 2023, ConocoPhillips extended its reach by supporting three additional United Way agencies near our Permian operations.
-In total, ConocoPhillips and company employees and retirees donated $5.6 million to 15 United Way agencies.
+In 2024, ConocoPhillips supported 14 local United Way agencies in Houston, Bartlesville, the Permian, Alaska and Houma, Louisiana.
+In total, ConocoPhillips and company employees and retirees donated $11.1 million to local communities through our matching gifts, volunteer grants and United Way workplace giving campaigns.

 As part of our commitment to be a good neighbor, our BUs and functions provide local investments to address other essential needs in the communities near our global operations.
 These investments support local arts, civic, disaster relief, education, health, safety and social services.

-- The Alaska Native Science and Engineering Program (ANSEP) at the University of Alaska, a program that supports Summer Bridge students with internship opportunities, including ANSEP Acceleration and Middle School academies.
+- The ANSEP program at the University of Alaska, supporting Summer Bridge students with internship opportunities, including ANSEP Acceleration and Middle School academies.

 - Alaska Excel, a program designed to provide rural Alaska students with career and college exploration opportunities.